Implement tips so that you can become a better photographer. You can learn the basics and fundamentals that allow you to take error-free photos.

 Try things that you think would be interesting and new; don’t be afraid to explore.
 A great picture should show the world a unique point of view, and exhibit unmistakable personal style.
 Don’t do the things that have been done several times before.
 Experiment with new angles, and be creative.

 Your arms should be close against your body when you are holding the camera, and make sure your hands are on the sides and bottom of the camera.
-Doing so should reduce shaking and lead to clear images.
-Having your hands and arms placed like this also reduces the chances that you will get bumped or drop the camera.
+This will minimize shaking and produce clearer shots.
+When you place your hands under the lens and camera body, you will reduce the risk of dropping your camera unintentionally.